Toggle menu

 Code sectionCode requirementComply (Yes/No)Evidence, commentary and any explanations

 YesPolicy states that responses to Stage 1 complaints will be issued within 10 working days of the complaint being received for social housing residents.
-Other council complaints are 15 days.
+Complaints are dealt with in a timely way with further investigation taken when required to ensure responses can be provided at the earliest opportunity.

 Landlords must confirm the following in writing to the resident at the completion of stage one in clear, plain language: